 Or, maybe mom works in the home where her “invisible” work gets noticed only when it’s undone.
 A lack of appreciation won’t get anyone in the mood for love making.

 Sexual violence also takes a toll.
 Rape is most prevalent when women are devalued.
 And women who are raped often lose interest in sex.
 One woman I know of went numb and emotionally left her body when she had sex because a past rape had made sex seem terrifying and repugnant to her.
 “Desperate Housewife,” Teri Hatcher, was molested by an uncle who told her that one day she would like sex.
 That only made her close up more because she didn’t want to prove her disgusting uncle right.

 But all women also face the prospect of getting screwed, rammed, nailed, cut, boned, banged, smacked, beaten, and f’d — in common street parlance — when they get intimate.
 Who wants that?

 How to raise a woman’s desire

 If you want women to desire sex then: help with housework, show appreciation, stop shaming women for being sexual, or for not fitting ridiculous “ideals,” desire her and let your lady know she’s beautiful.

-Posted on May 7, 2012, in body image, feminism, gender, objectification, psychology, sex, sexism, violence against women, women and tagged body image, culture, gender, objectification, psychology, sex, violence against women, women.
+Posted on May 7, 2012, in body image, feminism, gender, objectification, psychology, sex and sexuality, sexism, violence against women, women and tagged body image, culture, gender, objectification, psychology, sex and sexuality, violence against women, women.
 Bookmark the permalink.
 23 Comments.